hypre-space/hypre/src/docs/usr-manual/ch-sstruct.rst

 Code on process 0 for setting up the grid in Figure :ref:`fig-sstruct-fem-example`.

-As in Section :ref:`sec-Block-Structured-Grids`, each process describes that portion of the grid that it "owns", one box at a time.
-Figure :ref:`fig-sstruct-fem-grid` shows the code for setting up the grid on process 0 (the code for the other processes is similar).
-The "icons" at the top of the figure illustrate the result of the numbered lines of code.
+As in Section :ref:`sec-Block-Structured-Grids`, each process describes that portion of the grid that it "owns", one box at a time. `Figure 11 <fig-sstruct-fem-grid>`_ shows the code for setting up the grid on process 0 (the code for the other processes is similar).
 Process 0 needs to describe the data pictured in the bottom-right of the figure.
 That is, it needs to describe part 0 plus some additional information about shared data with other parts on the grid.
 The ``SetFEMOrdering()`` routine sets the ordering of the unknowns in an element (an element is always a grid cell in hypre).
 This